 Perhaps Sierra’s tone and logical inconsistency are related to her own unacknowledged privilege.
 Despite Sierra’s experience of childhood poverty, she does not seem to recognize that like affluence, able-bodied-ness is a privileged status subject to social influences.
 Because she doesn’t realize that being able-bodied predisposes her to view that status as universally desirable, she assumes that all disabled people want to be able-bodied like her.
 She locates the problem of disability oppression within disabled bodies themselves rather than in the attitudes of our society.
 (Moreover, despite her comparison of disability to the poverty she experienced, I don’t see her using that circumstance to defend “moral and compassionate” abortion for would-be indigent fetuses…)

 As shown in the comment section, the author of the original article has written a response to my critique.
-It can be found here, and I will adress it in a subsequent post.
+It can be found here.

 5 thoughts on “A Response to “Disability, Prenatal Testing, and the Case for Moral, Compassionate Abortion””